Cloud-Foundations/Dominator/cmd/vm-control/README.md

 - **restore-vm-image**: restore the previously saved root image for a VM.
 The VM must not be running
 - **restore-vm-user-data**: restore the previously saved user data for a VM
-- **reorder-vm-volumes**: re-order the volumes for a VM
+- **save-vm**: save (backup) all VM data (volumes) and metadata to a storage destination
+- **scan-vm-root**: scan the root file-system of stopped VM and write to scanFilename
 - **set-vm-migrating**: change the VM state to migrating.
 For debugging only
 - **snapshot-vm**: create a snapshot of the VM volumes, discarding previous one
-- **save-vm**: save (backup) all VM data (volumes) and metadata to a storage destination
-- **scan-vm-root**: scan the root file-system of stopped VM and write to scanFilename
 - **start-vm**: start a stopped VM
 - **stop-vm**: stop a running VM.
 All data and metadata are preserved
 - **trace-vm-metadata**: trace the requests a VM makes to the metadata service